 This seems to be the order of characters in the illustration above: Simple Simon, Contrary Mary, Tommy Tucker, Little Bo-peep, Tommy Green or Johnny Stout, Humpty Dumpty, Nimble Dick holding Goldilocks, Little Boy Blue, Tom, the Piper’s son, Jack and Jill, and Mother Goose carrying Baby Bunting

 This article was posted on Wednesday, May 20th, 2009 at 10:20 am and is filed under Arts and Crafts, Childrens Stories, Countries & Cultures, English, English Nursery Rhymes, Holidays Around the World, Illustrations, Languages, May Day, Mother Goose, Mother Goose Story, Nursery Rhymes, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “A Nursery Rhyme Story and Illustration”